gomes-lab/GNN-RNN/data/Fan_USCrop_README_20250815.md

 ## Description of methods used for collection/generation of data:

-See Appendix to the [https://arxiv.org/pdf/2111.08900](GNN-RNN paper) for information on how the data was collected and processed.
+See Appendix to the [GNN-RNN paper](https://arxiv.org/pdf/2111.08900) for information on how the data was collected and processed.

 ## Methods for processing the data:

 Variables that were originally gridded are spatially aggregated to the county level, using a weighted average (where each grid cell is weighted by the fraction of the cell that lies inside the county, multiplied by the percentage of the grid cell that is cropland/pasture/grassland according to NLCD land cover data).
 Temporally, all time-dependent features are also aggregated to weekly or daily frequency - for each variable, there is a column for each week (or day).

-## Software to load teh data;
+## Software to load the data:

 Example code for loading the data can be found in the [GNN-RNN Github repo](https://github.com/gomes-lab/GNN-RNN).